Cen (surname): Cen clan of Guangxi

-In Imperial China, large parts of Guangxi and Guizhou were ruled by the local tusis of Cen clan, such as Tianzhou or the Sicheng native prefecture (Sicheng tufu).
+In Imperial China, large parts of Guangxi and Guizhou were ruled by the local tusis of the Cen clan, such as Tianzhou and the Sicheng native prefecture (Sicheng tufu).
 The Cens are ethnic Zhuang, but how and when they became Zhuang is unclear.
-Genealogies from Ming and Qing dynasties state that the founding ancestor is Cen Zhongshu, the Song general from Zhejiang.
+Genealogies from the Ming and Qing dynasties state that their founding ancestor was Cen Zhongshu, the Song general from Zhejiang.